 If you’re wary of using a cleaning product on your metal roof, test it first.
 Pick out a spot on the roof that is covered or less noticeable to test the cleaning solution.
 That way you’ll know if the cleanser works and ensure it doesn’t cause damage to the system.

 #5: Protect yourself if you decide to clean the roof yourself

 If you decide to clean your metal roof on your own, keep the following considerations in mind:

-- Wearing the correct shoes that are free of debris and have good traction
+- Wear the correct shoes that are free of debris and have good traction.

-- Remembering that many cleaning solutions are toxic and could cause harm to you, your roof, and even the plants on the ground
+- Remember that many cleaning solutions are toxic and could cause harm to you, your roof, and items (such as plants) on the ground.

-- If you anticipate run-off during cleaning, make sure to cover your plants to guide the run-off water elsewhere
+- If you anticipate run-off during cleaning, make sure to cover your surroundings and guide the run-off water elsewhere.